7eventy7/unraid-templates/README.md

 - Document solutions
 - Maintain version control

-Please do NOT reach out through other channels - create an issue on the Github project page instead
+Please do NOT reach out through other channels - create an issue on the Github project page instead!